nikhilgoenkatech/insightify-documentation/docs/Guides.md

 **Tenant Config Token** Token generated with permissions to ingest metrics, create dashboard.
 **Capture consumption data per management zone** Flag to capture consumption data (Host Units, DEM) and slice it per management zone.
 Default value of the configuration is **No**.
 **Capture host unit consumption data per host zone** Flag to capture Host Units and slice it as per host group.
 Default value of the configuration is **No**.
-**Capture and report problem data** Flag to pull problem data and report data on problems in the Dynatrace Adoption Extension Dashboard/Device.
+**Capture and report problem data** Flag to pull problem data and report data on problems in the Insightify Dashboard/Device.
 Default value of the configuration is **Yes**.
-**Capture and report feature adoption data** Flag to pull problem data and report data on Dynatrace adoption flag in the Dynatrace Adoption Extension Dashboard/Device.
+**Capture and report feature adoption data** Flag to pull problem data and report data on Dynatrace adoption flags in a dashboard named `Insightify Adoption Overview`.
 Default value of the configuration is **Yes**.
+**Capture and report problem data per management** Flag to pull problem data and report data on problems per management zone in a dashboard named `Insightify Incident Report`.
+Default value of the configuration is **No**.

 3. Once configured, successful extension start.
 It should display the Ok status.